How It Works

 Align & Clamp Template Base

-The FLUSHTEK template base makes centering quick and easy with engraved markers for typical trim sizes.
-Align the engraved marker with the width of your trim and it's perfectly centered!
-Alternatively, utilize the engraved center lines for large or usually sized pieces.
-Once the Template Base is centered, clamp it to your workpiece.
+The FLUSHTEK template base makes centering quick and easy with engraved alignment markers for typical trim sizes.
+Align the edge of the template corresponding to your trim width and it's perfectly centered!
+Alternatively, use the engraved center makers for large or odd sized pieces.
+Once the you have the Template Base centered, clamp it to your workpiece.

 Drill Relief Hole

-Insert the Faceplate Template and use a 3/8" drillbit to drill a perfectly-placed relief hole through your workpiece.
-You'll use this hole in Steps 3a, 4a, and 5a to avoid the hassle of plunging or hard-start routing.
+Insert the Faceplate Template and use a 3/8" bit to bore a relief hole through your workpiece.
+You'll use this relief hole in Steps 3a, 4a, and 5a to avoid the hassle of plunging or hard-start routing.

 Note: FLUSHTEK templates are machined to very precise tolerances, and often require a few "break-in" uses to achieve a comfortable fit between the Template Base and Faceplate Template.
-See our FAQ for more information regarding fit.
+If you're having trouble with fit, see our FAQ.

 ⚠ READ BEFORE ROUTING ⚠